Wisconsin State Capitol Police Management Team

 Hogan photo.jpgDavid M. Erwin, Chief

-Chief Erwin began his law enforcement career in 1996 when he joined the Wisconsin State Patrol, where he served in a variety of general patrol duties, investigative assignments, and Master Instructor in Defense and Arrest Tactics as well as a Unified Tactical Instructor.
+Chief Erwin began his law enforcement career in 1996 when he joined the Wisconsin State Patrol, where he served in a variety of general patrol duties, investigative assignments, and was a Master Instructor in Defense and Arrest Tactics as well as a Unified Tactical Instructor.
 He was promoted through the ranks of Sergeant, Lieutenant (Dignitary Protection and Air Support Unit), and Captain (Commander of the WI State Patrol’s Dignitary Protection Unit).

-In July, 2012 Chief Erwin started his career with the Wisconsin State Capitol Police.
+In July 2012 Chief Erwin started his career with the Wisconsin State Capitol Police.

-Prior to his service in law enforcement, Chief Erwin had nearly 11 years of military service in the United States Marine Corps where he was an Instructor Sergeant with expertise in M1A1 Battle Tank repair, service, and program development.
+Before his service in law enforcement, Chief Erwin had nearly 11 years of military service in the United States Marine Corps where he was an Instructor Sergeant with expertise in M1A1 Battle Tank repair, service, and program development.

 Hogan photo.jpgChristopher M. Litzkow, Deputy Chief